-Prices are set taking account of the network, customer and regulatory characteristics relevant to each of our networks.
+Prices are set taking account of the network, customer, and regulatory characteristics relevant to each of our networks, and how that pricing can promote efficient network use.
 As such, we recognise the importance of pricing to reflect evolving customer expectations, technology choices, and use of the network.